SkogAI/claude-code-docs/docs/google-vertex-ai.md

 The `roles/aiplatform.user` role includes the required permissions:

-* `aiplatform.endpoints.predict` - Required for model invocation and token counting
+* `aiplatform.endpoints.predict` - Required for model invocation
+* `aiplatform.endpoints.computeTokens` - Required for token counting

 For more restrictive permissions, create a custom role with only the permissions above.